Sivaranjini-R/Regional-Sales-Overview-/README.md

 ### Dynamic Metric Selection

-The dashboard features a **Field Parameter toggle** to switch between key metrics:
+The dashboard features a Field Parameter toggle to switch between key metrics:

-- Sales
+➡️ Sales
-- Profit
+➡️ Profit
-- Quantity
+➡️ Quantity

 ---
 ### Dashboard Preview
 ![Image](https://github.com/user-attachments/assets/51023dbd-70d6-4f8e-a593-103933af69d8)

 Here, Quantity is selected for the year 2022, other selections such as Sales/Profit can be made to view the performance of that Field in the Same Page.
 It gives users flexibility to view insights from multiple business angles in a single page without clutter.